roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 > If the agent took its configuration in user data, you can update the parameters AFTER the agent started through
 > *Config Admin* or through the *.cfg file.

-Notice that if you stop the agent and restart it, and that its IaaS type involves user data, the agent will once again read these user data.
+Notice that if you stop the agent and restart it, and that its target ID involves user data, the agent will once again read these user data.